rwxrob/boost/README.md

 ## <a id=day20> Day 20: Understand the Need for Structured Data

+1. What is Data?
+1. Evolution of Data Utilization
 1. Delimited (WS, Tab, Bar, CSV, Properties)
 1. Universal JSON, YAML, and JSON-Schema
 1. INI and TOML (I Made the Logo, BTW)